 The coronavirus crisis wreaked financial havoc across numerous industries, causing fiscal uncertainty for businesses ranging from restaurants to major corporations.
-Any business dependent on a portion of the economy that has slowed or stopped completely is sure to be concerned about its financial future.
+Any business dependent on a portion of the economy that has slowed or stopped completely is concerned about its financial future.

 The “First Wave” of Companies Headed for Bankruptcy

 According to a recent article in Arkansas Business, the first wave of companies expected to file are those that were in distress before the crisis began.
 This includes businesses like Neiman Marcus, which filed for Chapter 11 earlier this month.

 Travel businesses took a massive hit, too.
 Airlines like Trans State and Avianca either shuttered or massively reduced operations in advance of bankruptcy in an effort either to consolidate or save operations for when air travel starts up again.